thygate/stable-diffusion-webui-depthmap-script/README.md

 Regardless of global settings, `Save DepthMap` will always save the depthmap in the default txt2img or img2img directory with the filename suffix '_depth'.
 Generation parameters are saved with the image if enabled in settings.

 To see the generated output in the webui `Show DepthMap` should be enabled.
 When using Batch img2img this option should also be enabled.

+To make the depthmap easier to analyze for human eyes, `Show HeatMap` show an extra image in the WebUI that has a color gradient applied.
+It is not saved.

 When `Combine into one image` is enabled, the depthmap will be combined with the original image, the orientation can be selected with `Combine axis`.
 When disabled, the depthmap will be saved as a 16 bit single channel PNG as opposed to a three channel (RGB), 8 bit per channel image when the option is enabled.
 > 💡 Saving as any format other than PNG always produces an 8 bit, 3 channel RGB image.
 A single channel 16 bit image is only supported when saving as PNG.